apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 ```

 #### The people involved
-The people involved in making the report are displayed by
+The key people involved in issuing the report are displayed by
 ```tex
 \begin{minipage}{\textwidth}
 \begin{tabbing}